LLM-as-a-Judge Simply Explained: The Complete Guide to Run LLM Evals at Scale

 G-Eval algorithm

-G-Eval first generates a series of evaluation steps using from the original evaluation criteria and uses the generated steps to determine the final score via a form-filling paradigm (this is just a fancy way of saying G-Eval requires several pieces of information to work).
-For example, evaluating LLM output coherence using G-Eval involves constructing a prompt that contains the criteria and text to be evaluated to generate evaluation steps, before using an LLM to output a score from 1 to 5 based on these steps (for a more detailed explanation, read this article instead).
+G-Eval (docs here) first generates a series of evaluation steps using from the original evaluation criteria and uses the generated steps to determine the final score via a form-filling paradigm (this is just a fancy way of saying G-Eval requires several pieces of information to work).
+For example, evaluating LLM output coherence using G-Eval involves constructing a prompt that contains the criteria and text to be evaluated to generate evaluation steps, before using an LLM to output a score from 1 to 5 based on these steps.

 As you’ll learn later, the technique presented in G-Eval actually aligns with various techniques we can use to improve LLM judgements.
 You can use G-Eval immediately in a few lines of code through DeepEval, the open-source LLM evaluation framework.